By Elizabeth Pantley, author of The No-Cry Discipline Solution

 Have longer sit-down meals at home.

-Typically, at home we call our children to the table when all the food is ready, and then excuse them as soon as they are finished eating.
-If you want to practice for restaurant visits it’s a good idea to have them come to the table a few minutes earlier.
+Typically at home, we call our children to the table when all the food is ready, and then excuse them as soon as they are finished eating.
+If you want to practice for restaurant visits, it’s a good idea to have them come to the table a few minutes earlier.
 Then sit and chat for a bit after you are finished with the meal.
 Make it fun by telling stories or jokes or talking about upcoming plans.
-Not only will this be great practice for eating out, it’s a wonderful ritual to introduce into your home.
+Not only will this be great practice for eating out, but it’s also a wonderful ritual to introduce into your home.

 Dine out at your regular meal time.